-NETWORK ACCESS BILLING OR SIMILAR SERVICES PROVIDED TO END USERS OR OTHER TELEPHONE COMPANIES
+NETWORK ACCESS BILLING OR SIMILAR SERVICES PROVIDED TO END USERS OR OTHER TELEPHONE COMPANIES provided to end users or other telephone companies

-- STATUTE: West Virginia Code §11-13B-2(b)(5) - EXCLUSION: Gross income from the provision of network access billing or similar services provided to end users or other telephone companies - VALUE: \$7.2 million per year
+STATUTE: West Virginia Code §11-13B-2(b)(5)

+EXCLUSION: Gross income from the provision of network access billing or similar services

 Gross income from the provision of network access billing or similar services provided to end users or other telephone companies is not taxable under the Telecommunications Tax.
 Access charges are the fees that long distance telephone companies pay to local telephone companies for the service of providing access to the local exchange network.
 Before divestiture, Bell Telephone operating companies were required by the Federal Communications Commission to provide equal access to all long distance carriers.
 With divestiture, the existing system was replaced by generalized tariffed access charges applicable to all long distance service on the same basis and at the same rates.

 The appropriate treatment of access charges under a state gross receipts tax has produced a variety of legal controversies.